Protestantism in Brazil: Politics

-In the Brazilian National Congress, there is Evangelical Caucus, a loosely organized group of Protestant, Evangelical, and Pentecostal lawmakers in the Brazilian government and legislature.
+Evangelical Protestantism has, since its introduction to Latin America by American missionaries, been deeply involved in Brazilian and international politics; their influence has even been implicated in the attempted 2022 Brazilian coup, where 70% of evangelical Protestants voted for President Jair Bolsonaro in 2018 Brazilian general election.
+In the Brazilian National Congress, there is the Evangelical Caucus, a loosely organized group of Protestant, Evangelical, and Pentecostal lawmakers in the Brazilian government and legislature.
 If considered a political party, the Evangelical Caucus would be the third largest in the Brazilian government, surpassed only by the Brazilian Democratic Movement and the Workers' Party.

-It is reported that 70% of evangelical Protestants voted for President Jair Bolsonaro in 2018 Brazilian general election.
+As of 2025, Evangelicals, like some Catholics, have begun reconsidering religion as important political factors.

 Demography

-According to 2010 IBGE Census, the following are the biggest Protestant denominations in Brazil.
+According to 2010 IBGE census, the following were the biggest Protestant denominations in Brazil.
 Only those with more than half a million members are listed.